aswinsajikumar/Streamlit_Apps/README.md

 * BMI Calculator – Calculates Body Mass Index (BMI) using height and weight input

+* To Do App - Adds and removes tasks

 **Future Plans**

 * Add more advanced interactive and data-driven apps.